 The 15,000-square-foot spa -- the usual Steiner, Ltd., production -- spans two levels.
 One houses the quite ample fitness facility (no overcrowding here) and a workout room where classes are offered.
 Upstairs in the spa and salon facility, a wide range of treatment programs are offered, such as facials, massages, manicures and hair-styling.

-A couple of caveats: The prices for treatments have risen to breathtaking levels, with a basic 50-minute massage now costing $119 or more.
-(The industry average is $99.)
-A manicure starts from $29, a pedicure from $45.
-The spa did offer "discounts" on port-of-call days (and as the cruise wound down), but that just brought the prices down to industry-normal levels.
+A couple of caveats: The prices for treatments have risen to breathtaking levels, though the spa did offer "discounts" on port-of-call days (and as the cruise wound down), but that just brought the prices down to industry-normal levels.
 In addition, treatment employees will engage, way too aggressively, in the much-loathed "Steiner Product Pitch" at the end of your appointment.
 The products are also over-priced.
 Just say no.

 Adventure Ocean is Royal Caribbean's kids' program, which is one of the best at sea.
 Parents' only complaint?
 Trying to check kids out for bedtime!